NetworkCurator/NetworkCurator.github.io/user/permissions.md

  <sup>1</sup> The 'View' permission level determines whether a network is visible on the front page of the NetworkCurator site.
 Other permission levels manifest at various stages of interaction with the network.

 <sup>2</sup> 'Create content' refers to adding nodes and links to the network graph.

+<sup>3</sup> 'Adjust content' refers to the ability to modify an existing network component or comment.
+Users who create an object can always adjust it (to fix typos, provide more details, etc.).
+Curators are able to adjust content created by themselves as well as by other users.

-<sup>3</sup> 'Manage network' includes abilities to adjust the network ontology and user permissions.
+<sup>4</sup> 'Manage network' includes abilities to adjust the network ontology and user permissions.

 ## New networks